 Determining the validity of a Columbia workers’ compensation claim is a vital first step in collecting benefits.
 For people who have received a denial after filing a claim, contacting a dedicated workers’ compensation attorney could result in a positive outcome with insurance adjusters.

-It is a core tenant of state workers’ compensation law that an employee can only collect workers’ compensation benefits if they are able to prove that their condition arose as a consequence of doing their job.
+It is a core tenant of state workers’ compensation law that an employee can only collect payments if they are able to prove that their condition arose as a consequence of doing their job.
 This is a more complex concept than it at first appears.

 The same concept applies to claims that center around occupational diseases.
 Missouri Revised Statutes §287.067 defines this concept as an identifiable disease arising out of doing one’s work duties.
 Cancers, lung problems, and even skin conditions may all be the consequence of exposure to toxic chemicals and other harsh substances.
-If an insurance company denies a claim because of a lack of a workplace connection, it falls to an employee to be able to demonstrate the validity of their workers’ compensation claims in Columbia.
+If an insurance company denies a claim because of a lack of a workplace connection, it falls to an employee to be able to demonstrate the validity of their benefits claim.

 It is also vital that injured workers follow up with all necessary medical care.
-The validity of a Columbia workers’ compensation claim depends on a medical professional’s opinion as to the extent of an injury and whether an injured employee would benefit from additional treatment.
+The validity of an employee benefits claim depends on a medical professional’s opinion as to the extent of an injury and whether an injured worker would benefit from additional treatment.
 A failure to attend these appointments may cast doubt on the severity of a condition or the need to receive additional benefits.

 If you have received a denial in your claim for workers’ compensation benefits, or if an offered payment package is not enough to fulfill your needs, you need to understand why.
 The law in Columbia requires most employers to provide insurance coverage, but insurance companies may still deny a claim for a collection of reasons.

 Among these reasons are a lack of a connection to doing one’s job, an inability to properly document the condition, or an employee’s failure to cooperate with the claims process as required by law.
 A denial letter must state the insurance company’s justification for the denial of benefits.
-Only by understanding the essential elements of a valid Columbia workers’ compensation claim can a worker pursue an effective appeal.
+Only by understanding the essential elements of a valid workers’ comp claim can a worker pursue an effective appeal.
 As a result, determining the validity of a Columbia workers’ compensation claim requires an evaluation of the medical evidence in the case, as well as examining the connection to time spent on the job.
+Call today to learn more.